 Although Bertolli’s recipe calls for hand mixing the dough, I have also made this dough in a Kitchen Aid standing mixer using a paddle attachment.
 If you opt for this method—which I prefer because I can gradually add water and gauge how the dough develops—add the farro and semolina flour to the mixer’s bowl, turn the machine to stir and very slowly add the water to create the dough.
 When making this dough, I found that I need to add just a bit more water—maybe a gram or two—than Bertolli recommends.
 In general, freshly milled whole-grain flour absorbs more liquid than store-bought flour because of its bran.
 When adding additional water to finish a dough, I suggest using a spray bottle filled with water so as to spritz just enough liquid to bring the dough together.
 This farro dough softens considerably during its one hour hydration, so use a light hand when adding additional moisture.

 Finally, note that Bertolli blends freshly milled farro flour with Extra Fancy semolina (aka Extra Fancy durum).
 Farro’s low gluten benefits from a partnership with a wheat flour that contains high gluten levels.
-(The same holds true for other low gluten grains such as rye and buckwheat.)
+(The same holds true for other low gluten grains such as rye or with buckwheat seed, which has no gluten.)
 The pasta maker quickly learns that she needs to consider the quality of gluten in the grain milled when making pasta dough.
 For example, if you want to use a whole-grain soft white wheat, your dough may benefit by adding Extra Fancy durum or some other high gluten wheat flour.
 However, if you decide to bolt your soft white flour, adding a high gluten flour may not be as critical (because the dough will become more workable after removing bran and germ from the milled flour).

 In summary, one approach to making fresh pasta with freshly milled whole-grain flour is to blend the whole-grain flour with a refined flour.
-Consider using a high-gluten refined flour to blend when using whole-grain flour milled from a grain with low gluten levels, such as farro, rye or buckwheat.
+Consider using a high-gluten refined flour to blend when using whole-grain flour milled from a grain with low gluten levels, such as farro or rye.
 Start by experimenting with a 50/50 blend of whole-grain and refined flour.